Rep. Jim Hagedorn has surgery for kidney cancer

 The Republican representative from southern Minnesota's First Congressional District defeated Democratic challenger Dan Feehan in a rematch in November.

-"Thank you to the wonderful doctors & healthcare workers at @MayoClinic for taking good care of my husband today … We will continue to fight cancer together," Carnahan said in a tweet Monday afternoon.
+"Thank you to the wonderful doctors & healthcare workers at @MayoClinic for taking good care of my husband today … We will continue to fight cancer together," Carnahan said in a tweet Monday.

 Jessie Van Berkel • 651-925-5044